JensJoschi/variability_timing/01climate_data/02processing/002caculation_predictability/0002coldsum/var_coldsum.md

 load(paste(getwd(),"/02processing/001data_conversion/Rworkspace.RData",sep=""))
 ```

 The name of the full dataset is 'newset'.
 For testing purposes, only a small subset ('testset') was used (e.g. 20-60°N, -1 to +1 °E).
+But now the full dataset is loaded.

 ``` r
 #testset<-newset[newset$lat>-20,]